Masoud-Safari/Instafilter/README.md

-# InstaFilter: Unleash Your Creativity with Photos
+# Instafilter: Unleash Your Creativity with Photos

 ## Introduction